Astronauty/aipex-quadruped-baselines/README.md

 ```

 ### Unitree

-Make sure to install all of the following repos under the /opt/unitree_robotics directory.
+There are now several unitree dependencies that we need to clone and setup.
+Clone all of the following repos under the /opt/unitree_robotics directory (necessary for cmake to properly link the packages).

 ```bash
 mkdir unitree_robotics